 Are you eligible for student finance?

-Unsure if you can apply for student finance?
-We look at the eligibility criteria for home fees across the UK.
+Unsure if you can apply for undergraduate student finance?
+We look at the eligibility criteria, and who qualifies for home fees in the UK.

 This list is an overview of the common eligibility criteria for England, Wales, Scotland and Northern Ireland.
 For full details, please refer to the student finance body for the relevant nation or the UK Council for International Student Affairs (UKCISA).